ANNOUNCED: Schools are being asked to close from Friday 20 March 2020.

 As you may be aware, the Government has announced all schools must close on Friday 20 March, until further notice, for all except key workers and vulnerable children.
 This is to protect your children and our staff, who have done an amazing job to keep schools open up to this point.

 All schools will implement an Education Contingency Plan for virtual learning to take place for as much of the school day as is possible.

 Thank you to all our amazing Head Teachers and all school staff for the huge amount of work and versatility they have shown in these challenging times.
 They have responded to everything that has been put their way and much much more.
 We are very lucky to have them all supporting your children with the very highest education offer available to them.

-Bellevue Place Education Trust (BPET) is a multi academy trust that sponsors seven primary Free Schools across London.
+Bellevue Place Education Trust is a multi academy trust that sponsors eight primary Free Schools across London and Berkshire.
 Our core purpose is to establish, maintain and manage state funded Free Schools.

 All BPET schools are judged as either Good or Outstanding by OfSTED.